 It is based on the size of your lemons and how juicy they are.
 To make one gallon of lemonade using lemons, you likely need 8-10 lemons.
 Our home-grown lemons are HUGE as you can see.
 So for each batch of concentrate to make homemade lemonade we use about 6.
 But when we have some store-bought lemons it takes more and that is what I estimated for this recipe since that is what most people will be using.

-The steps to make it
+The 4 simple steps to make this recipe are:

 - Wash & Slice lemons in half